THE BETH HA-KENESETH SYNAGOGUE: a place of worship

-Inaugurated on Friday 14th December 1888, the monumental synagogue designed by the engineer Leale in a classical Pompeian style was destroyed the night before its official recognition as a national monument in July 1971.
-The perimeter is still preserved from its construction under the supervision of the Superintendence, while some pieces of the synagogues furniture were moved to the Temple in Alessandria: 18 pews with storage compartments for books; two special pews originally located on either side of the Holy Ark; two paintings with the names of the donors; three Lichraoth Torà.
-As with every synagogue, the Acquese one was the main gravitational centre of the Jewish community life: for annual occasions, for the study of the Torà and in the school (scola) or pious Levi institute of general learning attended by 4 to 12/13 years old pupils; as a closed agora it was elected as a place for meetings of the boards of directors and heads of families, even after the Acquese community merged as a "section" under the one in Alessandria, on the basis of the decree of the 30th October 1930.
+Inaugurated on Friday 14th December 1888, the monumental synagogue designed by the engineer Leale in a classical Pompeian style, was vandalized causing irreversible damage the night before its official recognition as a national monument in July 1971; only the perimeter remains intact.
+From the time of construction the building is bound under the protection of the Superintendence.
+Some furnishings were transferred to the Temple in Alessandria: 18 desks with storage for books; two special shaped seats located on either side of the Holy Ark; two paintings with names of the donors; tre Lichraoth Torà.
+As every synagogue, also the one in Acqui was the gravitational centre of Jewish community life: for annual occasions, for the study of the Torà, in the school (scola) or pio Levi institute, attended by pupils age 4 to 12-13 years old; as an enclosed agora, it was an elected place for board meetings and heads of households, even after the Acquese community was incorporated as a "section" dependent on the one in Alessandria, on the basis of the decree of 30th October 1930.

-The synagogue, as a temple of prayer, was used to celebrate the recurrent " days " of the Jewish year (recalling the history of the errant people) and on occasion of births, bars (bat) mitzvà and weddings.
-The funerals were celebrated in the cemetery, with a passage into the mourning chamber for any lustratio, and Kaddish recitation: the material element in decomposition, impure, could not be compared to what is implicitly pure (the Torah, word of D-o) was in the synagogue.
+The synagogue, as a temple of prayer, was frequented for recurring " feasts " during the Jewish year (recalling the history of the errant people) and on occasion of births, bars (bat) mitzvà and weddings.
+Funerals were celebrated in the cemetery, with a transition in the mourning chamber for eventual lustra and recital of the Kaddish: the material, impure element in decomposition, could not be compared to what is apically pure (the Torah, word of D-o) was in the synagogue.

-Shabath: the seventh day dedicated to D-o in memory of the accomplished creation and key institution of Judaism.
+Shabbat - the seventh day dedicated to D-o as a commemoration of creation and most sacred institution.

-Pesach (Passover): it marks the end of the Egyptian slavery (pesach means passage) and conquest of the promised land.
+Pesach (Passover) - commemorates the end of Egyptian slavery (Pesach means passage) and the conquest of the promised land.

-Rosh ha-shanah: recurring on New Year's Eve on the 1st tishri, between September and October, it celebrates the creation of the world.
+Rosh Hashanah - the Jewish New Year, observance and celebration begins on the first day of Tishrei, between September and October and celebrates the creation of the world.

-Kippur (Atonement): the day of penitence and thanksgiving to God, recitation of prayers of repentance in the synagogue on the graves of the ancestors (ten days after New Year's Eve)
+Kippur - The day of Atonement and repentance to God, recital of prayers on the graves of ancestors (ten days after New Year's Eve)

-Sukkoth, the feast of huts: it recalls the peregrination in the desert, the temporary shelters in the Diaspora and at the same time the temporary nature of life.
+Sukkot - celebrates the gathering of the harvest – Feast of Tabernacles: recalls the pilgrimage in the desert, the temporary shelters in the Diaspora as well as the temporary nature of life.

-Hannukà, the celebration of lights (9th – 16th December): it recalls the miracle of the light that miraculously burned for eight days without oil, in the newly inaugurated temple.
+Hannukà - the celebration of light (from 9th – 16th December): it recalls the miracle of the light that burned for eight days without oil, in the newly inaugurated temple.
 The light symbolizes the divine Illumination.

-Purìm, the feast of the reversal of destiny: It commemorates the salvation of the Jewish people in ancient Persia, already condemned to death by King Ahasuerus but saved by Esther, wife of Ahasuerus, who proclaims herself Jewish and obtains the salvation for herself and her people.
+Purìm - the feast of Lots: It commemorates the survival of the Jews in ancient Persia, already condemned to death by King Ahasuerus but saved by his bride Esther, who proclaims herself Jewish and obtains the salvation for herself and her people.

 CELEBRATIONS FOR SPECIAL EVENTS

-Birth, presentation of the newborn to the Temple 8 days after for the imposing of the name in front of the community and also for the circumcision ritual (milà).
+Birth - presentation of the newborn to the Temple 8 days after for the imposing of the name in front of the community; also for the circumcision ritual (milà).

-Bar(bat) mitzwah or ritual of passage to adulthood.
-When a Jewish boy turns 13, and a girl 12 they have all the rights and obligations of a Jewish adult, from this moment they can read the Saturday parashah in the synagogue in front of the Community and show that they are adult Jews by mastering the sacred language and commandments of the Torah.
+Bar(bat) mitzvah or rite of passage to adulthood.
+Boys (13 years old) and girls (12 years old) read the Saturday para-shah in front of the Community in the Synagogue and prove that they are adult Jews by mastering the sacred language and commandments of the Torah.

-Marriage: the couple in the Temple, under the chuppah, the canopy symbol of the hearth, attend the reading of the ketubbah or marriage contract, the Rabbi reads the blessings, the bride and the groom drink a sip of wine from the same cup, the groom gives the wedding ring to the bride; blessings and songs accompany the bride and groom.
+Marriage: the couple under the chuppah in the Temple,, the canopy symbol of the hearth, attend the reading of the ketubbah or marriage contract.
+The Rabbi reads the blessings, the bride and groom drink a sip of wine from the same cup, the groom gives the wedding ring to the bride; blessings and songs accompany the bridal couple.
 Finally the groom breaks a glass to symbolize the eternal memory of the destroyed Temple.

-Since 2001 the Remembrance Day has been commemorated in the cemetery and at the historical sites of the ghetto and Temple; the procession stops at the Wood of the Righteous, at the Stumbling Stones, at the places where the partisans were executed.
-The Bishop of Acqui and a representative of the Rabbi of Genoa have always recited the prayers for the deportees in the cemetery and at the Temple.
-Students from Acqui’s schools recall in memorial the identities of the 33 local Jews deported (28) and non-Jews (5).
+Since 2001, Remembrance Day has been commemorated in the cemetery and at the historical sites of the ghetto and Temple; the procession stops at the Wood of the Righteous, at the Stumbling Stones, at the places where the partisans were executed.
+The Bishop of Acqui together with a representative of the Rabbi of Genoa recite prayers for the deportees in the cemetery and at the Temple.
+Students from the local schools recall in memorial the identities of the 33 local Jews deported (28) and non-Jews (5).
 Songs and music accompany the civil commemoration.

-The day is organized with the support of a cultural volunteer and under the patronages of the following institutions:
+Organized with the support of a cultural volunteer and the patronages of:

 UCEI (Union of Italian Jewish Communities)